-The Portfolios may compare their investment performance to appropriate market and mutual fund indices and investments for which reliable performance data is available.
+Each Portfolio may compare its investment performance to appropriate market and mutual fund indices and investments for which reliable performance data is available.
 Such indices are generally unmanaged and are prepared by entities and organizations which track the performance of investment companies or investment advisors.
 Unmanaged indices often do not reflect deductions for administrative and management costs and expenses.
-The performance of the Portfolios may also be compared in publications to averages, performance rankings, or other information prepared by recognized mutual fund statistical services.
-Any performance information, whether related to the Portfolios or to the Advisor, should be considered in light of a Portfolio's investment objectives and policies, characteristics and the quality of the portfolio and market conditions during the time period indicated and should not be considered to be representative of what may be achieved in the future.
+The performance of a Portfolio may also be compared in publications to averages, performance rankings, or other information prepared by recognized mutual fund statistical services.
+Any performance information, whether related to a Portfolio or to the Advisor, should be considered in light of a Portfolio's investment objective and policies, characteristics and the quality of the portfolio and market conditions during the time period indicated and should not be considered to be representative of what may be achieved in the future.

-Exhibit A Proxy Voting Guidelines
+Exhibit A Summary of Proxy Voting Guidelines